edgarrmondragon/dbt-sqlite-example/docs/scanner_data.md

 Detailed data on sales of consumer goods obtained by ‘scanning’ the bar codes for individual products at electronic points of sale in a retail store.
 The data provide detailed information about quantities, characteristics and values of goods sold as well as their prices.

-The anonymized dataset includes 64.682 transactions of 5.242 SKU's sold to 22.625 customers during one year.
+The anonymized dataset includes 64,682 transactions of 5,242 SKUs sold to 22.625 customers during one year.

 Check the source [here](https://www.kaggle.com/marian447/retail-store-sales-transactions).